-Fargesia 'Obelisk' is one of the fabulous new generation of hybrid bamboos developed by Fargesia expert Hans Verweig by crossing two different species of Fargesia, murielae and nitida which were coincidently flowering at the same time during 2005.
-The resulting seedling have given birth to 'Obelisk', 'Winter Joy' and 'Viking'.
+Fargesia 'Obelisk' is one of the fabulous new generation of hybrid bamboos developed by Fargesia expert Hans Verweij by crossing two different species of Fargesia, murielae and nitida which were coincidently flowering at the same time during 2005.
+The resulting seedling have given birth to these excellent bamboo 'Obelisk', 'Winter Joy' and 'Viking'.

 Growing to around 4 metres in hieght Fargesia 'Obelisk' can be used in a number of ways, due to it's eventual size and upright habit 'Obelisk makes a wonderful specimen planted alone.
 It can also be grown into a dense hedge or screen and is also a good choice as a container bamboo.
 If desired because of it's dense leafy nature when grown as a hedge or screen it can be clipped into shape simply by using shears or a hedge cutter.